Coopersmith Career Consulting | Evaluated Learning Experience

-Jewish Art of Antiquity examines visual Judaism from the time of the settlement of the Jewish people in the Land of Israel, including major emphasis on Late Antiquity.
-This includes knowledge of the major archaeological finds from that period in both Israel and the Diaspora, and what makes each significant.
-The exam presents a variety of interpretations of these pieces and analyzes the debates over various theories of interpretation.
-Social, political, and religious contexts are examined to better understand the meaning of the art.
-Comparisons are made between different works from the period.
+Jewish Art of Antiquity examines visual Judaism from the time of the settlement of the Jewish people in the Land of Israel, including major emphasis on Late Antiquity, including the major archaeological finds from that period in both Israel and the Diaspora and their significance, a variety of interpretations of these pieces and the debates over various theories of interpretation, social, political, and religious contexts, and comparisons between different works from the period.
 Special attention is given to the rabbinic view on art and specific types of art, and what level of influence the rabbis may have had over the producers of the art in this period.
 Version 2: Same as version 1 with expanded breadth, depth and scope.

 In the upper division baccalaureate degree category, 3 semester hours in Art, Biblical Studies, History, Judaic Studies, Near Eastern Studies, or Religious Studies (6/17).
 Version 2: In the upper division baccalaureate degree category, 6 semester hours in Art, Biblical Studies, History, Judaic Studies, Near Eastern Studies, or Religious Studies (2/22 revalidation).